afsalthaj/fp-generator/README.md

 * `rule for data generation` is `given a previous state, what is the new state and value, and the termination condition if any`.

-* `processing function` is `f` that will be executed on each instance of data (or a batch of data, more on this below)
+* `processing function` is a function `f` that will be executed on each instance of data (or a batch of data, more on this below)

 Sometimes, as a user, we would like to specify the `rule for data generation` based on a single instance (given a single previous instance of x, how to get a single instance of y), but the `process function` works only with batches.
 Sometimes, you prefer batching for performance reasons.
 Batching a data that involves state is trivial to build using simple `scala List`.
 However, if we consider avoiding out of memory exceptions and performance/concurrency, we should end up relying on streams, and this along with effects in functional programming can make things a bit more non-trivial, not allowing the user to focus on only the logic of generation, i.e, we end up writing more than just `rule for data generation` and `processing function`.